 Tulips in Flevoland

 While the tulip fields of Flevoland may be less well-known than the areas of Lisse and Keukenhof, they’re not completely off the radar of Dutch locals.
 There are activities and events that take place during tulip season and handy guides on walking, cycling and driving routes to see the best of the fields in bloom.
 If you don’t have a car then I would suggest bringing your bike – you can take bikes on Dutch trains outside of peak hours or anytime if you have those nifty fold-up ones!
-You can easily rent bicycles in Amsterdam if you are travelling from there for the day, or at the local Halford’s store in Lelystad which is located just around the corner from the train station.
-But the easiest way to see tulips in the Netherlands is by car.
+You can easily rent bicycles in Amsterdam if you are travelling from there for the day, but unfortunately, there isn’t really anywhere you can rent a bike once getting to Lelystad.
+The easiest way to see tulips in this part of the Netherlands is by car.
 With a car, you will be able to see more in the same amount of time, but obviously, not everyone will have one.
 We usually travel by car since we have one and it means it’s a lot easier to get to some places with limited public transport.
 If you are planning to hire a car to visit places outside the big cities (like Giethoorn perhaps) then you could easily also visit the tulip fields during spring this way too.

 I was actually really surprised how many tulip fields were located right in/by Lelystad since last year we had only looked for them in the Noordoostpolder!
 But we didn’t have to drive very far to find lots of stunning fields filled with bright tulips.
 Some of the fields we found were gated, with signs asking people not to walk into them, some were open and we even found one place where a lovely farmer had made the fields accessible to visitors!
 There were signs inviting you to walk among the fields and he/she/they had also left one row free in each field so that you could walk through the tulips without damaging them.